Emotional Repression, Suppression, and De-Armoring

 At any rate, in the science of psychology as it stands today it’s thought that it’s better to address all one’s emotions — sooner or later — because when not digested, handled or processed they will probably eventually show up as a range of psychological or physical symptoms.

-Nonetheless, with repressed emotions or trauma it’s of course hard to even know that they are repressed because one has forgotten about them by pushing them into the subconscious.
+Nonetheless, with repressed emotions or trauma it’s of course hard to even know that they are repressed because one has forgotten about them by pushing them into the unconscious part of the mind.
 In this case, we’ll need to look at secondary signs, such as specific physical tensions in the body, for instance described by the psychoanalyst Wilhelm Reich in his Theory of Segmental Armouring.

 Related Articles